 Blackcomb is the fifth proposed pipeline project out of the Permian, but the first to reach FID after Matterhorn Express Pipeline.
 Other proposals include Energy Transfer’s (ET) Warrior, TRGP’s Apex, and Moss Lake’s DeLa Express Pipeline.
 Kinder Morgan (KMI) is also seeking customers for a compression expansion of Gulf Coast Express (GCX).
 Targa’s participation in Blackcomb likely snuffs out hope for the Apex project.

 In the Permian Supply & Demand Forecast, East Daley anticipates Blackcomb will not arrive in time to avoid the earliest of gas egress constraints that begin to show up in winter 2025.
 We expect Blackcomb will have initial capacity of 2 Bcf/d, with the opportunity to add 500 MMcf/d of compression later.
-Whitewater also operates Whistler Pipeline and has managed that system’s capacity in the same incremental manner.
+WhiteWater also operates Whistler Pipeline and has managed that system’s capacity in the same incremental manner.

 Blackcomb would follow the 2.5 Bcf/d Matterhorn Express Pipeline, now targeted online in 4Q24, to meet near-term production growth from the Permian.
 While the Permian is chronically constrained, our basin model shows latent gas egress capacity as production struggles to fill Blackcomb ahead of start-up of Saguaro Connector in 2029 (2 Bcf/d).
 Producers would need to step up drilling more than we assume, and crude pipelines would need to be expanded to raise the ceiling for oil-driven growth, in order to fill Blackcomb and later Saguaro in our Permian model. – Alex Gafford Tickers: DVN, ENB, ET, FNG, KMI, MPC, TRGP.